EnzoNMigliano/Black-Lives-Matter-and-Social-Justice/README.md

 # Black Lives Matter and Social Justice
-This project focus on the Black Lives Matter Movement trough a statistical analysis to compare and contrast the treatment of African Americans and other races in the American society.
+This project focus on the Black Lives Matter Movement trough a statistical analysis to compare and contrast the treatment of African Americans and other ethinicities in the American society.

 ## Analytics-Dream-Team Members